The Wizards, without a new star and an old one, falter in second half and fall to Kings

-The pregame session marked the extent of Porzingis’s court time Saturday night at Capital One Arena — the Wizards’ key trade deadline acquisition is still nursing a bone bruise in his knee, which kept him out vs. the Kings.
+The pregame session marked the extent of Porzingis’s court time Saturday night at Capital One Arena — the Wizards’ key trade deadline acquisition is still nursing a bone bruise in his knee, which kept him out against the Kings.

 The Wizards surely missed him in a 123-110 loss, which saw the team’s offense sputter in the second half.